 Tell your family about the burial insurance and the funeral home and make sure your family knows where the paperwork is kept.
 By communicating with your loved ones, you make it easier for them to handle your funeral arrangements when the time comes.

-The rules regarding life insurance, funeral trust, and Medicaid eligibility vary depending on the state you reside.
-Seek the counsel of a lawyer or Medicaid professional planner who knows the rules in the state you live.
+The rules regarding life insurance, funeral trust, and Medicaid eligibility vary depending on the state you reside in.
+Seek the counsel of a lawyer or Medicaid professional planner who knows the rules in the state you live in.

 If you are thinking of ways to pay for your funeral expenses, the best option is to purchase a burial insurance policy.
 We have helped many people find the insurance coverage they need at a price they can afford.
 We can help you too.